 Note that a Raft node is uniquely identified by its listener port in this scheme.
 So if you start up a new node that has the same port as a node that was running before which had its state saved to disk, this new node will appear with the same state as the old node.
-To avoid this, you can either ensure that new nodes you start have distint ports, or you can delete the raftlogs directory which contains this persisted data between runs of Raft.
+To avoid this, you can either ensure that new nodes you start have distinct ports, or you can delete the raftlogs directory which contains this persisted data.